Trump Lashed Out At A Woman Who Says He Kissed Her For 2 Minutes Without Her Consent

 "I lost jobs for the whole year of 2016," Harth told the Hill.
 "I was so upset I couldn’t focus.
 I lost friends, clients — that donation helped me to survive.
 They are making it sound like this was all a plot for money.
 That is not true."

+Crooks later shot back at Trump's tweet, writing, "Please, by all means, share the footage from the hallway outside the 24th floor residential elevator bank on the morning of January 11, 2006.
+Let's clear this up for everyone.
+It's liars like you in politics that have prompted me to run for office myself."

-Trump's personal lawyer, Michael Cohen, admitted last week to paying $130,000 during the election to a porn star, Stormy Daniels, who alleged she had a consensual sexual relationship with the businessman turned president in 2006.
+Trump's personal lawyer, Michael Cohen, admitted last week to paying $130,000 during the election to Stephanie Clifford, an adult film actor who performs as Stormy Daniels, who alleged she had a consensual sexual relationship with the businessman turned president in 2006.

-In 2005, the same year Crooks alleges he assaulted her, Trump was recorded in an Access Hollywood tape boasting that he kisses women without their consent: "You know, I’m automatically attracted to beautiful — I just start kissing them.
+In 2005, the same year Crooks initially alleged he assaulted her, Trump was recorded in an Access Hollywood tape boasting that he kisses women without their consent: "You know, I’m automatically attracted to beautiful — I just start kissing them.
 It’s like a magnet.
 Just kiss.
 I don’t even wait.
 And when you’re a star, they let you do it.
 You can do anything."

 In October, he again dismissed the recording, calling it "locker room" talk.

-Note: This story was updated with the Crooks tweet and to note the discrepancy between the incident allegedly occurring in 2005 and then 2006.